The Hardest Part of Reversing Type 2 Diabetes

 If you’re ready to start your journey, this is what we’re doing—what’s working, what’s not, and why we believe healing is possible.

-In a world addicted to ultra-processed convenience, choosing wellness is an act of rebellion and courage.
-But it’s worth it.
-You get your energy back.
-Your sleep, clarity, and strength.
-You get to taste life again, not just sugar.
+In a world addicted to ultra-processed convenience food, choosing wellness is an act of rebellion and courage.

-Here’s the challenge: Look forward.
-Choose, and don’t look back.
+Here’s the challenge: look forward.
+Choose life, and don’t look back.

 And if you need a deeper nudge, even from a dream, I’ve been there too.